Anyone else out there grow up eating chicken salad as a kid?

 Peel and dice half a medium red onion.
 You should have about 1/2 cup total.

 Chop enough leftover cooked chicken until you have 1 1/2 cups total.
-I personally like to use rotisserie chicken breast, but you can also use leftover grilled or roasted chicken breast and thigh meat, depending on what you have to work with.
+I personally like to use rotisserie chicken breast, but you can also use whatever leftovers you have, like grilled or roasted chicken breast and thigh meat, or whatever you have from a recipe like our Crock-Pot Whole Chicken.

 If you’re starting from scratch with raw poultry, you’re free to use whatever parts and preparation method you prefer!